Marina Masic, Ph.D. is a multidisciplinary artist and visionary working in wellness, art and education for the past twenty years.

 She holds a doctorate in Philosophy, Media & Communications

 (Summa Cum Laude) as well as a Masters of Arts in Expressive Arts Therapy & Social Change from The European Graduate School.
-She received a Masters of Arts in Art Therapy from NYU, and pursued graduate work in Sculpture, Film, and Performance Interactive Media Art.
+She received a Masters of Arts in Art Therapy from NYU, and pursued graduate work in Sculpture, Film, + Performance Interactive Media Art.

 Masic has lectured widely: (FullDome Awards- Jena, Germany, "Light Technology"-Carl Zeiss Planetarium, East Meets West Fest, NYC.
 "Dreams + Domes" - IMERSA Artist Innovator Award, Denver, CO., MORPHOS Artist Residency, LA Film Studio group show, etc.).
 In 2017 she was awarded Croatia's "40 under 40" for her achievements.